ABOUT

 - LinkedIn - Google scholar - X

-I'm a member of the Machine Learning Research team at Morgan Stanley.
-Previously, I was a postdoc at Harvard University, where I was hosted by Seth Neel.
-I obtained my Ph.D. from Boston University under the supervision of Ran Canetti in spring of 2024.
+In my professional life, I'm a member of the Machine Learning Research team at Morgan Stanley.
+Prior to joining Morgan Stanley, I obtained my Ph.D. from Boston University under the supervision of Ran Canetti in spring of 2024.
+I was then a postdoc in 2024-2025 at Harvard University, where I was hosted by Seth Neel.

 I'm interested in Machine Learning, AI, and Theoretical Computer Science.
-I've worked on research problems in a variety of areas, including:
+My current research interests are in the ``convex hull'' of (in no particular order):

-• Machine Learning theory, especially complexity separations (e.g., random features vs. gradient descent, multimodal vs unimodal learning)
+• Machine Learning theory, especially complexity separations (e.g., random features vs. deep learning with gradient descent, multimodal vs. unimodal learning)

 • Machine Learning interpretability, including data attribution and verifiability of attribution